zenml-io/zenml/examples/low_level_guide/README.md

 * Create a MNIST pipeline that trains using [TensorFlow (Keras)](https://www.tensorflow.org/) (similar to the [Quickstart](../../quickstart-guide.md)).
 * Swap out implementations of the `trainer` and `evaluator` steps with [scikit-learn](https://scikit-learn.org/).
 * Persist our interim data artifacts in SQL tables rather than on files.
+* Read from a dynamically changing datasource rather than a static one.
 * Deploy the pipeline on [Airflow](https://airflow.apache.org/).